 Knox-Lincoln Counties Extension Office - 377 Manktown Rd., Waldoboro

 This year's programming includes 3 parts.
-We will have a session on certification, a session on soil health, and a session on crop planning.
+We will have a session on certification, a session on soil health and a session on crop planning presented by local farmers.
 We will also offer the opportunity to take the Pesticide Applicator License exam before we dive into our material.
 If you are taking the exam you must RSVP at least 8 days prior to exam date, but we would encourage all growers to RSVP for the meeting either way.

 2015 Organic Grower Meetings Schedule